puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 See [Use custom settings for Windows 10 devices in Intune](https://docs.microsoft.com/en-us/intune/custom-settings-windows-10) for more information about custom profiles in Intune, and [Win32 and Desktop Bridge app policy configuration](https://docs.microsoft.com/en-us/windows/client-management/mdm/win32-and-centennial-app-policy-configuration) for more information about how ADMX ingestion works for setting Windows policies using Intune.

-#### Create a custom profile to update Microsoft Edge
+## Create a custom profile to update Microsoft Edge for Windows 10

 You can create a custom profile to control Microsoft Edge updates using the msedgeupdate.admx file in the Microsoft Edge policy template file.

 This procedure creates a new custom profile and imports the settings and policies from the Microsoft Edge policy template file **msedgeupdate.admx**.
-When you are done, go to [Add settings to the Microsoft Edge update custom profile](#add-settings-to-the-microsoft-edge-update-custom-profile) to configure specific settings.
+When you are done, go to [Add settings to the Microsoft Edge update custom profile](#add-settings-to-the-microsoft-edge-for-windows-10-update-custom-profile) to configure specific settings.

 1. If you haven't already, download the Microsoft Edge policy template .zip file from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
 You'll find the msedgeupdate.admx file at _/windows/admx/msedgeupdate.admx_.
 1. Sign in to the [Microsoft Azure portal](https://portal.azure.com).